customerio/customerio-reactnative/docs/cocoapods-deployment-target-normalization.md

 settings in the generated Pods project and CocoaPods-integrated app or extension projects.
 It does not rewrite a podspec or change runtime API availability.

+The package also ships a source lock beside the helper.
+That lock identifies the reviewed `customerio-ios` source commit and digest used for this wrapper copy, and the repository test suite fails if the packaged helper drifts without an explicit relock.

 Customer.io deliberately continues to publish native SDKs that support iOS versions below 15.
 A podspec can therefore correctly declare that lower library minimum even when React Native or the application consuming it requires a newer iOS version.
 CocoaPods carries deployment metadata from